 German can be studied on its own OR in combination with one of the following languages/subjects:

 - A modern European language: French, Spanish, Russian, Italian, Portuguese, Modern Greek, or Czech (with Slovak).
 Students who do not have an A-level or equivalent in the relevant language may (in all cases, except French or Spanish) combine German with a Beginners’ version of the language.
-It is also possible to combine German with Polish or Celtic.
-We generally expect all students wishing to study Celtic or Polish to be beginners, though those with experience are also very welcome to apply.
-(Please note that our Celtic courses are currently under review and will not be available for entry in 2017, or for deferred entry in 2018.)
+It is also possible to combine German with Polish.
+We generally expect all students wishing to study Polish to be beginners, though those with experience are also very welcome to apply.
+It is also possible to start German from scratch in combination with another language which you have studied at A- Level or equivalent.

 - A Middle Eastern Language offered by the Faculty of Oriental Studies: Arabic, Hebrew, Persian, Turkish.
 These languages are all available to beginners with no prior knowledge of the language.